Fathers’ Rights Attorneys

 The El Paso County attorney will accept virtually every case presented by a woman for prosecution and file a lawsuit against her husband or boyfriend for a protective order.
 The woman will incur no attorney’s fees while the man will have to pay his attorney to defend himself against false charges.
 Even if he wins he is not entitled to recover his attorney’s fees.
 Even if the only evidence of violence is the word of the woman the judge often is concerned that if he or she does not issue a protective order and violence occurs in the future his or her job could be in jeopardy.

 There is a new trend now emerging in the area of protective orders.
-I am beginning to see moms who are in a fight for custody take the children down to the El Paso County Attorney’s Office to ask for a protective order against dad.
+We are beginning to see moms who are in a fight for custody take the children down to the El Paso County Attorney’s Office to ask for a protective order against dad.
 The judge will often grant a protective order for the child without even contacting the father to get his side of the story.
 Effectively, custody is switched from dad to mom without a hearing because the father would be breaking the law to come close to his son or daughter.
 This is very frustrating; however, the county attorney general will accept any application for protective order presented by a mother without any significant screening process.
 In fact, as embarrassing as it may seem, the county attorney will not even contact a father for his side of the story.

 Judges will often err in favor of issuing a protective order against a man, even though the consequences can be devastating.
 At the same time the woman can make a false criminal complaint claiming she has suffered a violent attack.
 The El Paso Police Department has a policy that they must arrest someone — even if there is no visible evidence of injury.
 Guess who is usually arrested?
 The father.

 If the case is accepted by the district attorney’s office — which virtually all of them are accepted for prosecution, again the woman has a free attorney prosecuting a false case against the man, and he will have to hire an attorney to defend himself in that case.
-I am unaware of the El Paso district attorney ever filing charges against a woman for making a false claim against a man for assault/family violence, so there is simply no penalty for making false charges and giving false testimony in court.
+We are unaware of the El Paso district attorney ever filing charges against a woman for making a false claim against a man for assault/family violence, so there is simply no penalty for making false charges and giving false testimony in court.

 False Accusations Against Fathers

 Another tool to gain an unfair advantage is to falsely accuse a man of sexual assault of the children.
 Naturally, no judge wants to take a risk that a sex offender is around children and will often issue an order on patently false testimony.
 Suddenly a good father is found defending himself against horrific charges of misconduct and can’t see his children.
-Again, I have seen this done over and over and never have I seen a judge punish a woman who made a false claim.
+Again, we have seen this done over and over and never have we seen a judge punish a woman who made a false claim.

 Next, a woman can check into a battered woman’s shelter, claim poverty and blame her poverty on her husband and will be represented in the divorce or child custody battle with a free lawyer.
 Since she doesn’t have to pay her lawyer she can be very demanding, not settle anything and demand a trial.
 The man, again, must hire a lawyer and go through an entire trial — at great expense.
 The cost of the system itself is a barrier to justice that takes away fathers’ rights regularly.